MAAP-Project/maap-data-pipelines/README.md

 ## Deployment

-For information about how to deploy this infrastructure, see the README in `/deploy`.
+For information about how to deploy this infrastructure, see [DEPLOY](./deploy/DEPLOY.md).

 ## Operating

-For information about using the deployed infrastructure to modify the catalog, see OPERATING.
+For information about using the deployed infrastructure to modify the catalog, see [OPERATING](./OPERATING.md).